AREADNE 2022 Logo AREADNE 2022

 You will be visiting a Greek island, so in addition to the conference, that means sun, sand, excellent food, and nightlife!
 We recommend bringing suntan lotion, a bathing suit, flip-flops, a beach towel, sunglasses, loose-fitting light colored clothing, and a hat.
 If you want to take a swim in the sulfur springs by the volcano (we don't recommend it), bring an old bathing suit as the minerals can cause discoloration.
 If you want to visit the volcano, bring sturdy walking or hiking shoes as well.
 Don't forget your phone / camera and supplies like extra memory cards and batteries, and the charger!

 The typical weather in late June is dry, clear, and warm (81 F / 27 C; 50% humidity; 10 mph / 15 kph breeze).
 The moon will be waxing crescent at for the 2022 conference, so star gazing should be good.
 Current and historical weather for Santorini can be found at The Weather Underground, and Weather2.
-As of 8:25 EET on April 20, 2024, the conditions are light rain, 60 F / 15 C and 67% humidity.
+As of 14:26 EET on November 13, 2024, the conditions are few clouds, 70 F / 21 C and 78% humidity.

 Renting a Vehicle